jiinmoon/.dotfiles/README.md

     $ cd ~/.vim/bundle/YouCompleteMe
     $ python3 install.py --all

+For NodeJS, YCM requires proper set-up of **tern** which is now outdated and uses **typescript engine** instead.
+But for now, tern works.
+This can be done with either setting up `tern-project` file in each of the project directory, or `tern-config` for global settings.
+Simplest solution is to:

+    $ ln -s
+    ~/.vim/bundle/YouCompleteMe/third_party/tern_runtime/node_modules/tern/.tern-project
+    ~/.tern-project

 **Taglist** plugin requires c-tags to work correctly - in some distros such as debian does not have this.